European Mediscience Awards

 This year, Melanie’s coverage has addressed key developments from the rise in early-stage biopharma deals, to shifts in orphan drug incentives and the role of AI in oncology R&D. Her writing is as accessible as it is analytical, making her a trusted voice for executives, investors and policymakers.
 Melanie has brought attention to areas such as radiopharmaceuticals and biotech self-commercialisation, offering perspective that is grounded in sector expertise.

-Tina Tan/FirstWord Healthtech
+Tina Tan/FirstWord HealthTech

 Tina is the Executive Editor of FirstWord HealthTech, based in London.
 She has been covering the medtech and healthtech sectors since 1997 providing news reporting, insights and interviews from the intersection of technology and healthcare, including digital health.